millsb/tw-prototype/README.md

     $ vagrant box add base http://files.vagrantup.com/lucid32.box
     $ vagrant up

 Each of these steps may take a few minutes to execute.
-If all go well, you'll have a Linux VM booted up with Ruby, Git, and Sqlite pre-installed.
+If all goes well, you'll have a Linux VM booted up with Ruby, Git, and Sqlite pre-installed.
 If you want to customize the base packages, you can add more to the recipe in `config/cookbooks/vargrant_main` folder.
 Be sure to read up on [Chef provisioning](http://vagrantup.com/docs/provisioners/chef_solo.html) and visit the Opscode [cookbook repository](https://github.com/opscode/cookbooks) for more recipes.

 Once the VM is booted, you can access the machine via SSH with the following command: